TangoEnSkai/intro-to-git/section-3/README.md

-# Section 3 - Practice Exercises
+# Section 3 - Adding, Removing, and Ignoring

 Topics are: